IMPORTANT NOTICE ABOUT COVID VACCINATION:

 The CDC and FDA have issued a pause on administering COVID-19 vaccine produced by Johnson & Johnson.
 We will follow this guidance until further notice and will be administering Moderna or Pfizer vaccine.
 We are planning on switching any existing Johnson & Johnson vaccination appointments to one of these other vaccines.

 The health authorities advise that people who have received our COVID-19 vaccine and develop severe headache, abdominal pain, leg pain, or shortness of breath within three weeks after vaccination should contact their health care provider.
 It is an extremely rare disorder involving six reported U.S. cases out of more than 6.8 million doses administered.
 Read full press release.

 Good Day Pharmacy is working with state and federal government as a COVID-19 vaccination provider.
-Our pharmacists are currently administering COVID vaccinations in Greeley, Eaton, Johnstown, and Longmont.
+Our pharmacists are currently administering COVID vaccinations in Ft.
+Collins, Greeley, Eaton, Johnstown, and Longmont.
 Colorado has now entered Phase 2 which means anyone over 16 is now eligible to get a COVID-19 vaccination.
 LEARN MORE about phases and eligibility.
 Vaccinations at our Larimer County pharmacies are to be determined.
 You must schedule your vaccination appointment online – DO NOT call the pharmacy to schedule.
 Please check back for updates.